MischaU8/yumyum/tapering/taper-inset-faces_GVuAb2Ul9Nw.md

 Start by selecting a face to use as a reference then click the [[draft face]] icon in the lower right corner of the UI then select the inner wall face and use the white ring handle to adjust the *Degrees* attribute.

-You can also draft multiple faces by `shift` selecting the faces you'd like to draft as seen here.
+You can also draft multiple faces by `Shift` selecting the faces you'd like to draft as seen here.